Current lab members

 Jinmei Li (2016-current)Jinmei is the lab manager who leads the Disruptive Innovation of Blockbuster drugs project.

-Sandeep Kumar, PhD (2017-current)Sandeep is a Senior Scientist in the lab leading the 10X healthspan/lifespan project.
+Sandeep Kumar, PhD (2017-current)Sandeep is a Senior Scientist in the lab leading the 10X healthspan/lifespan and Molecular Diagnostic for Mood projects.
+He comes from a worm background with Kerry Kornfeld.
+He is doing CRISPRi screening with Jinmei.

 Former lab members